 Improving Learning and Skills

-The Center for Universal Education focuses on helping the global education community approach the Sustainable Development Goals with relevant tools to advance quality learning for all children.
+CUE focuses on helping the global education community approach the Sustainable Development Goals with relevant tools to advance quality learning for all.
 CUE examines ways in which enabling skills beyond literacy and numeracy can be developed, and how these might be assessed to promote further learning.
 CUE engages with both formal and informal educational environments to understand how they can equip the youth of today to deal with the changing demands of the global economy.

-The Center for Universal Education develops new ideas and approaches for the most marginalized children and youth to have quality learning opportunities, with a particular focus on poor girls and children affected by violence and armed conflict, through generating new evidence, strategic collaboration and policy engagement at national, regional, and global levels.
+CUE develops new ideas and approaches for the most marginalized to have quality learning opportunities, with a particular focus on poor girls and children affected by violence and armed conflict, through generating new evidence, strategic collaboration and policy engagement at national, regional, and global levels.

 Achieving Learning at Scale

-The Center for Universal Education seeks to educate global and national education actors and decision makers on where and how improvements in learning have been achieved at scale, develop new evidence around the scaling process, and share the innovations and strategies found most effective in expanding quality learning opportunities for children and youth, particularly those who have traditionally been left out.
+CUE seeks to educate key education decisionmakers on where and how improvements in learning have been achieved at scale, develop new evidence around the scaling process, and share the innovations and strategies found most effective in expanding quality learning opportunities for children and youth, particularly those who have traditionally been left out.